jmmack/build_clustered_database/collect_reference_genomes/README.md

 gunzip *.gz
 ```

-The end result is that all the genomes I need for my functional mapping library are in data/genomes/ and the HMP reference genomes.
+The end result is that all the genomes I need for my functional mapping library are in data/genomes/.
+For each genome, I've downloaded a feature table and a .fna file, so that the coding sequences can be extracted in the next step

+## Extract coding sequences from genomes

+extract_orfs.py